-Following most macroeconometric models in recent literature, including MARTIN, we use the ECM form for most behavioral equations.
-This not only helps us solve econometric issues associated with nonstationary macroeconomic data but also allows us to impose a theoretically coherent structure on the model's long-run properties while retaining flexibility to capture short-run dynamics from the data (Ballantyne et al., 2019).
-More concretely, the ECM framework allows us to incorporate economic theory and intuition through our choice of variables in the equations defining long-run equilibrium relationships as well as to account for short-term empirical relationships observed in the data.
+Following most macroeconometric models in recent literature, including MARTIN, the ECM form for most behavioral equations was used.
+This helps solve econometric issues associated with nonstationary macroeconomic data and allows the imposition of a theoretically coherent structure on the model's long-run properties while retaining flexibility to capture short-run dynamics from the data (Ballantyne et al. 2019).
+More concretely, the ECM framework allows incorporating economic theory and intuition through the chosen variables in the equations defining long-run equilibrium relationships as well as accounting for short-term empirical relationships observed in the data.

-3.2.
 Data and estimation method

 The data used in the model consists of quarterly series from 2002 to 2017, though some series begin at a later date for various reasons.
-The sample coincides with the BSP's adoption of inflation targeting as the country's monetary framework beginning 2002 and includes the GFC of 2008/2009.
-Though the data are readily available, we exclude the COVID-19 pandemic years of 2020 and 2021 because of the atypical economic behavior and business settings during the period.
-We also set aside data from 2018 to 2019 for use in model evaluation, particularly for assessing out-of-sample forecast performance.
+The sample coincides with the BSP's adoption of inflation targeting as the country's monetary framework starting in 2002 and includes the GFC of 2008/2009.
+Though the data are readily available, the COVID-19 pandemic years of 2020 and 2021 were excluded because of the atypical economic behavior and business settings during the period.
+Data from 2018 to 2019 was also set aside for model evaluation, particularly for assessing out-of-sample forecast performance.

-Table 1 summarizes the basic features of the data used in constructing the model.
 Data series were seasonally adjusted using the X-13 routine in EViews.
 Augmented Dickey-Fuller tests were applied to determine the order of integration of the variables.
 Appendix A displays the results of the unit root tests, with most reported to be of order I(1), except for three that were stationary in levels.